babasaraki/iandow.github.io/_posts/2017-06-20-Mapping_in_Jupyter.md

 ---
 layout: post
-title: Matplotlib vs Plotly vs Google Maps for Mapping Geo Data
+title: How to plot data on maps in Jupyter using Matplotlib, Plotly, Bokeh and Google Maps
 tags: [data discovery, data integration, apache drill]
 ---